es-clip/es-clip.github.io/draft.md

 <b>Comparison with Gradient-based Optimization</b>.
-While our proposed approach is ES-based, it is interesting to investigate how it compares to gradient-based optimization since the latter is commonly adopted recently .
+While our proposed approach is ES-based, it is interesting to investigate how it compares to gradient-based optimization since the latter is commonly adopted recently.
 Therefore we conduct a gradient-based setup by implementing rendering of composed triangles using nvdiffrast<dt-cite key="laine2020modular"></dt-cite>, a point-sampling-based differentiable renderer.
 We use the same processing as does our ES approach.
 As shown in [Figure: Evolution strategies vs. differentiable renderer](#fig-es-vs-diff) above, our proposed ES-based method can achieve similar yet slightly higher fitness than results compared with the gradient-optimized differentiable renderer.